The Different Types Of Cooker Hoods For Your Kitchen

 Things to consider:

 Canopy hoods can be a great way to achieve that modern look and can usually be installed vented or recirculating, giving more flexibility.
-As these cooker hoods are never seen, they don’t need to be the prettiest and it’s often a good place to save some money by buying unbranded appliances, as you’ll never see the badge.
+As these cooker hoods are never seen, they don’t need to be the prettiest, and it’s often a good place to save some money by buying unbranded appliances, as you’ll never see the badge.

 Just make sure they still meet your criteria in terms of functions and specifications.
-Canopy hoods can seem a bit more cost effective when just looking at the price of the appliance, but remember you’ll also need to buy the cabinet for it to live in, so they can end up being more expensive than a classic chimney hood.
+Canopy hoods can seem a bit more cost-effective when just looking at the price of the appliance, but remember you’ll also need to buy the cabinet for it to live in, so they can end up being more expensive than a classic chimney hood.

 Downdraft Extractor:

 These are cooker hoods that live in your worktop behind your hob and rise up out of the work surface about 30-40cm when in use.
-They work by drawing the air back and then either venting out or recirculating it back into your kitchen.
-The motor and housing are installed into the cabinet below the extractor.
+They work by drawing the air back and then either venting it out or recirculating it back into your kitchen.
+The motor and housing are installed in the cabinet below the extractor.

 Things to consider:

-As the extractor is installed into the cabinets beneath them, they will take up space in those units so you will lose storage capacity in the base units.
 I also find that they are not as effective as a cooker hood that is directly above a hob.
-As they are behind the hob, a lot of the time the hot air and grease is travelling too fast upwards for the extractor at the back of the hob to be able to draw the air in and catch the grease/smells.
+As they are behind the hob, a lot of the time the hot air and grease are travelling too fast upwards for the extractor at the back of the hob to be able to draw the air in and catch the grease/smells.

 Similarly, because of its positioning, pans at the front of the hob don’t get the same extraction as pans at the back (and therefore closer to the hood) of the hob.
-If you are planning to have a gas hob, a downdraft hood may also affect the power on the back burners as the flame can be drawn towards the hood.
+If you are planning to have a gas hob, a downdraft hood may also affect the power on the back burners, as the flame can be drawn towards the hood.

-Saying this, however, the downdraft can be a good choice, especially if you want extraction on an island but you can’t have (or don’t want) anything on the ceiling above.
+Saying this, however, the downdraft can be a good choice, especially if you want extraction on an island but can’t have (or don’t want) anything on the ceiling above.

 The Best Downdraft Extractors – Sleek and Secret Ventilation